Dr. Gary Zinderman, DVM, CVA

 Doctor of Veterinary Medicine, Certified Veterinary Acupuncturist

 Dr. Z finds great satisfaction in his veterinary career and feels it is most rewarding to help pets that cannot help themselves.
-Sometimes pets will come in the office with severe medical conditions and with patience, diagnostic testing and a gentle hand, we can help that pet heal and regain excellent quality of life.
+Sometimes pets will come in the office with severe medical conditions – with patience, diagnostic testing and a gentle touch, we can help that pet heal and regain an excellent quality of life.

 Path to Becoming A Veterinarian…

 Dr. Z’s path to veterinary medicine began in Fort Lee, New Jersey, not far from New York City and an hour away from the state’s beautiful horse farms.
 Dr. Z pursued his goal of becoming a standardbred horse trainer and driver.
 By the time he was 22 years old, he had become a professional “A” driver and trainer and had a successful stable of racehorses.
 Working with equine veterinarians regularly, Dr. Z developed a deep respect for the veterinarians’ knowledge and skill.

 His Veterinary Philosophy…

 Dr. Z thrives on the always-changing nature of his work.
 He has a special affinity for dentistry, as resolving a pet’s dental problem often gives them immediate relief from discomfort.

 “Having been trained in Traditional Chinese Veterinary Medicine and earning my certification in Veterinary Acupuncture, I have changed the way I approach most of my cases.
 We are taught in veterinary school to treat symptoms of disease.
 The Eastern way of treating disease is to find the root of the problem first not just treat symptoms.
 Having the training in both Eastern and Western Veterinary Medicine has proven invaluable when treating chronic disease and I can see an immediate impact in my patient’s health when we integrate the two”.

 Dr. Z believes that integrated medicine benefits pets the most, as it allows for comprehensive treatment that approaches their health from every angle.
-Part of this method includes thorough preventive care by means of annual check-ups, up-to-date vaccines, and dental check-ups to keep your pet in the best shape possible.
+Part of this method includes thorough preventive care, dental health, and nutrition.

 Family Life, Kids & Fur-Kids…